abend0c1/pub/README.md

             PUB!
 Programmable USB Button v0.92
             Do:     Turn=Modify, Press=OK, Press+Turn=Set At, Press+Hold=Exit
-               0    Delete action at at 00
+               0    Delete action at 00
             At Code Action
             00 0006 c
             01 0004 a